Here are some ways to get the kids to cooperate so you can get in some time for romance:

 5. Hire a neighborhood sitter and ask her to take the kids to her home to watch the kids for a few hours.

-6. When the movie is playing in the living room, tell the kids you are going to clean the garage.
-Lock the garage door on your way out and enjoy some sex in the back-seat of your car.
+6. When the movie is playing in the living room, tell the kids you are going to do something in the garage.
+Enjoy time together in the backseat of your car.
 Or hide in a closet and kiss until one of the kids finally finds you.

 8. Enroll the kids in preschool and arrange for you and your spouse to go in late to work once a week.